-Android Apps development is one of the highest paid profession across the world.
+Android Apps development is one of the highest-paid profession across the world.
 The question arises that ‘What programming language should I choose to become an Android app developer?’
-‘Is it Java or Kotlin?’.
+‘Is it Java vs Kotlin?’.

 From the beginning, Java was the ahead to Kotlin in App development but now things are changing.
 Now it seems that the ship of Java is about to sink and the Java Developers are shifting their projects to Kotlin.
 This drastic change occurs due to the one announcement of Google in 2017.
 In that announcement, Google declared Kotlin as an Official language for App development and this announcement was a great shock for the Java developers but the reasons behind this announcement were obvious.